Skip to main content

 https://res.cloudinary.com/<cloud>/image/upload/f_auto,q_auto,w_800/photo.jpg

-mod_pagespeed 1.1 equivalent (nginx config; the filter rewrites origin image references and serves the best format per request):
+Then enable the filter (nginx config; it rewrites origin image references and serves the best format per request):

 pagespeed on;